arfc/saltproc/doc/overview.rst

 The code logic flow is the following:

   1. Runs the transport-depletion code (:meth:`saltproc.depcode.Depcode.run_depcode()`)
-  2. Parses through the output `*_dep.m` file and creates PyNE Material object for each burnable material.
+  2. Parses through the output `*_dep.m` file and creates Materialflow object for each burnable material.
   3. Processes Fuel (:meth:`saltproc.app.reprocess_materials()` and :meth:`saltproc.app.refill_materials()`):